Dig Out Your Soul: Recording

 For the recording of Dig Out Your Soul, Oasis reunited with Don't Believe the Truth producer Dave Sardy at Abbey Road Studios in Westminster.
 Sessions began in July/August 2007 and concluded around Christmas with intermittent breaks.
 There was a brief period of confusion in which it seemed that Oasis would have had to forgo recording at Abbey Road due to U2 having reserved the recording areas that Oasis wished to use far in advance.
-The issue was resolved when Noel bought U2's spot in cash without the band's knowledge; this was possible due to the fact that the studios gave preference to cash payments over credit, which U2 had been booked with.
+The issue was resolved when Noel bought U2's spot in cash without the band's knowledge; this was possible because the studios gave preference to cash payments over credit, which U2 had been booked with.
 Zak Starkey was made an official member during the sessions.

 The album art was created by artist Julian House.
 Ralph Steadman suggested the phrase "Dig Out Your Soul" for the album's title, a line in the song "To Be Where There's Life".
 According to Noel, "We gave him [Steadman] the album, he listened to it and we gave him the lyrics… He came back with a list of titles and one of them was Dig Out Your Soul.
 Noel's only instruction was "As long as we don't call it Oasis I don't give a fuck".
 Mixing took place in Los Angeles, and was slowed by constant equipment failure.
-After the album was completed and the band began discussions with several record companies with which to release it.
+After the album was completed, the band began discussions with several record companies with which to release it.
 In August 2008, Reprise Records announced that it would distribute Dig Out Your Soul in North America.
-The songs "(I Wanna Live in a Dream in My) Record Machine" and "Come on Outside" were planned to be on Dig Out Your Soul, but were ultimately left off as according to Noel, Liam "ran out of time" to record them.
+The songs "(I Wanna Live in a Dream in My) Record Machine" and "Come on Outside" were planned to be on Dig Out Your Soul, but were ultimately left off, as according to Noel, Liam "ran out of time" to record them.
+The former later appeared on Noel Gallagher's High Flying Birds' 2011 eponymous album, while the latter resurfaced in 2020 on the band's EP Blue Moon Rising.